0xMiden/miden-client/crates/web-client/test/README.md

 ## Writing tests

-1. The test setup in `mocha.global.setup.mjs` should expose the `create_client` function which can be used inside tests.
+1. The test setup in `playwright.global.setup` should expose the `create_client` function which can be used inside tests.
    - Any further setup of wasm code should be done in this file and similarly expose a function for testing here
 1. `webClientTestUtils.js` should contain all interfaces for interacting with the web client.
 If further methods need to be added, follow existing patterns which use the exposed `testingPage` and pass through any required arguments to the page execution.
 Example: